jgomezcl/3D_printer/README.md

 - Copy the files *Configuration.h* and *Configuration_adv.h* to */Marlin/config*.
 - Follow the steps to [build Marlin using PlatformIO](https://marlinfw.org/docs/basics/install_platformio.html).

+## After updating the files
+- Copy again the files *Configuration.h* and *Configuration_adv.h* to the root of this repository.

 ## Task list
 [List](tasks.md)